 Use this box if a distribution from a qualified plan (except a qualified distribution from a designated Roth account) includes securities of the employer corporation (or a subsidiary or parent corporation) and you can compute the NUA in the employer's securities.
 Enter all the NUA in employer securities if this is a lump-sum distribution.
 If this is not a lump-sum distribution, enter only the NUA in employer securities attributable to employee contributions.
 See Regulations section 1.402(a)-1(b) for the determination of the NUA.
 Also see Notice 89-25, Q/ A-1, 1989-1 C.B.
-662. Include the NUA in box 1 but not in box 2a except in the case of a direct rollover to a Roth IRA (see Notice 2009-75, Q/A 1).
+662. Include the NUA in box 1 but not in box 2a except in the case of a direct rollover to a Roth IRA or a designated Roth account in the same plan (see Notice 2009-75, Q/A-1, and Notice 2010-84, Q/A-7).
 You do not have to complete this box for a direct rollover.